psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 so forth.
 We will only use the command line interface during the workshop.

-The first important skill is asking for help.
+The first important skill in using a program is asking for help.
 To do so, you can type:

 ~~~
 datalad --help